dkarthe/webjeda-blog/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 <img alt="How to add a share bar to Jekyll blog" title="Jekyll blog share buttons" itemprop="thumbnailUrl" src="{{ site.url }}/images/share-bar-to-jekyll.jpg">

-Many of the Jekyll themes will not include share buttons by default.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Many of the Jekyll themes will not include share buttons by default.
 It is upto you to find a suitable share bar for your website.

 ## Why share bar for Jekyll blog?